johnsonabigail/eco395m-exercises/exercises1.md

 ![After plotting the RMSE for different values of K, it is clear the the RMSE bottoms out around K=40 for the S Class 350.](Figs/sclass350-1.png)

+After plotting the RMSE for different values of K, it is clear the the RMSE bottoms out around K=40 for the S Class 350.

 <br> <br> ![Using the optimal value of K=40 for the S Class 350, we can
 plot the fitted model of price against mileage.](Figs/sclass350_2-1.png)

+Using the optimal value of K=40 for the S Class 350, we can plot the fitted model of price against mileage.

 <br> <br>